Wild Ecosystem Deep Dive15 min read

 A soft limit can be configured higher, but a hard ceiling cannot.
 If configuration tries to set a row cap to 5,000, the system enforces 1,000 instead.
 If configuration tries to set a query timeout to 60 seconds, the system enforces 30 seconds instead.

-Why?
-Because configuration files can be edited by humans.
+The reason is operational.
+Configuration files are edited by humans.
 Configuration errors are easy.
 A hard ceiling ensures that a configuration mistake cannot silently expand the scope of accessible data or allow runaway queries.
+Saltzer and Schroeder named this least common mechanism3: keep the surface over which a configuration error can do damage as small as possible, and make the limits structural rather than advisory.

 If the hard ceiling is exceeded, the query is cancelled and an error is returned.
 It is not truncated silently.
 The caller knows something went wrong.
 They cannot assume they received complete results when they did not.